 "An autobiography is like a book.
 I'm not reading a book about some [cool] guy," you say to yourself.

 Okay.
 Briefly, then: I'm that guy who has no subwoofer in his car and constantly pulls up to a stop sign blasting "Define Dancing" in hopes of convincing people that soundtracks are cool.
-I like Pixar, not Pixies; I listen to music you'd probably associate with one of those indie films; I drive a Volkswagen GTI MkIV with vintage Patagonia and Black Diamond stickers on it; I have a leather iPhone case from Apple; I wear square black glasses like all the hipsters you know; I read Blue Like Jazz and Walden on Wheels; I believe God created me to love people and words; I have a yoyo on my desk; I love staring at people in coffee shops; I've seen every episode of How I Met Your Mother four times; and I'm an introvert.
+I like Pixar, not Pixies; I listen to music you'd probably associate with one of those indie films; I drive a Volvo V50 with stickers from indie designers on it; I wear clear-rimmed glasses like all the hipsters you know; I read Blue Like Jazz and Walden on Wheels more than once; I'm constantly searching for God in everything and everyone; I love staring at people in coffee shops; and talking to them too; I've seen every episode of How I Met Your Mother four times; and I'm kinda introverty, kinda not.

 Okay now my favorite part — the depth.
 Where to begin.
 That's a nice cliché, isn't it?
 Now, as the reader, you get an idea of who I am, simply based on my choice of words there.
 Maybe I don't like clichés, you might think.
 (You're right.)
 I do love writing, though, and they're bound to pop up here and there.